Debugging SharedArrayBuffer Cross-Origin Errors

 Step-by-Step Diagnostics & Memory Profiling

 When SharedArrayBuffer fails, developers typically fall back to ArrayBuffer transfers via postMessage.
-This triggers structured cloning, which serializes data and temporarily doubles peak memory usage during transfer.
+This triggers structured cloning on the sending thread, which serializes data and temporarily increases peak memory usage during transfer.

 Diagnostics Workflow:

-1. Network Audit: Verify COOP/COEP headers on the main document.
+1. Network Audit: Verify COOP/COEP headers on the main document response.

 3. Heap Snapshot: Open the Memory tab.
-Take a snapshot before and after worker boot to detect detached buffers.
+Take a snapshot before and after worker boot to detect unexpected memory growth or detached buffers.

 4. Performance Timeline: Record the worker thread.
-Identify synchronous fallback bottlenecks and main-thread blocking.
+Identify structured clone bottlenecks and main-thread blocking that arise from the fallback path.

 const allocateWorkerBuffer = (sizeBytes) => {